 - Walking and cycling can be increased by community-scale urban design and land use policies.
 These include zoning regulations and building codes […] higher street connectivity, higher density of development, and having more stores, jobs and schools within walking distance of where people live.

 The evidence is clear: people in walkable neighborhoods tend to be healthier than those in auto-oriented areas.
 Minority communities are particularly negatively affected by a lack of walkability in their neighborhoods and thus, less access to physical exercise (see the above graphic).

-Walking is clearly better for the environment than driving.
-It uses no fossil fuels and creates no pollution, which is healthier for the earth and healthier for our lungs too.
-The environmental benefits of walkable environments are so obvious that I’m not going to go into much detail beyond that.
-Suffice it to say, if you care about the environment, you should support improvements in walkability.
+Walking is naturally better for the environment than driving.
+It uses no fossil fuels and creates no pollution, which is healthier for the earth and healthier for our lungs.
+The environmental benefits of walkable environments are pretty obvious so I’m not going to go into much detail beyond that.
+But suffice it to say, if you care about the environment, you should support improvements in walkability.

-As the RPA report explains, the demand clearly exists for walkable places.
+As the RPA report we've been discussing this week explains, the demand clearly exists for walkable places.
 Baby boomers want them.
 Millenials want them.
-From the report: “In a recent survey by Urban Land Institute, 50 percent of people said that walkability is either the top or a high priority in where they would choose to live.”
-If half the population would prefer to live in a walkable place, that’s clearly an indication that we need to start building more of these places, and transforming existing places into walkable neighborhoods.
+Here's some telling data from the report: “In a recent survey by Urban Land Institute, 50 percent of people said that walkability is either the top or a high priority in where they would choose to live.”
+If half the population would prefer to live in a walkable place, that’s an indication that we need to start building more of these places and transforming existing places into walkable neighborhoods.